 The completed application form D.201 should be accompanied by:

-You can download eyesight report form D.502 here (pdf).
-This form is also available from your Motor Taxation Office.
+You can download the eyesight report form here (pdf).
+It is also available from NDLS centres.

-A medical report Form D.501 is required if :
+A Driving Licence Medical Report Form is required if :

 A registered medical practitioner should carry out your medical examination and then complete the form.
 You must sign the declaration on the medical report form in the presence of the registered medical practitioner.
 The report is valid for 1 month.